+- C.A.R.E. and social probation

-- C.A.R.E. and/or external suspension - Referral to School Resource Officer
+- Referral to School Resource Officer

-Sharing/Posting on Social Media Platforms:
+- Sharing/Posting on Social Media Platforms:

 Subject to discipline on a case-by-case basis up to and including expulsion.

 Filming at Reavis High School or School Events